Colored-Coins/error-handler/README.md

 Should the error object include stack trace.<br>
 Default is `false`, unless `NODE_ENV=development`
 ##### log
-One of two types:
+One of two types:<br>
-* boolean - a boolean for determining whether the error handler should log the error messages. `true` will use `console.error` by default for logging.
+boolean - a boolean for determining whether the error handler should log the error messages. `true` will use `console.error` by default for logging.<br>
-* function - a function to process an error, invoked with `err`.<br>
+function - a function to process an error, invoked with `err`.<br>
 Default is `true`.

 ## Example